offbrandd/py-sn-webscraper/README.md

 # py-sn-webscraper
-ETHICS NOTE: discovered this might violate TOS for target sites, despite it's relatively low volume of requests.
-May continue to update for personal development, but I recommend NOT using anything in this repo (or a lot of web scraping in general) unless you own the target site or have express permission

-python selenium webscraper to loop through a spreadsheet of serial numbers, search them on Dell's Warranty Check page (slowly, as to maintain ethics by not overloading with traffic) and print out the results.
-The intention was to expand this to other OEM websites and save it all to a spreadsheet
+A Python web scraper that automates the process of checking a list of serial numbers against Dell's warranty page.
+The script is designed to run slowly to avoid overloading the target site with requests.

+How it Works
+The script uses the Selenium library to:
+  1. Loop through a list of serial numbers from a spreadsheet.

+  2. Navigate to Dell's Warranty Check page.

+  3. Input each serial number and submit the search.

+  4. Extract and print the warranty results.

+The ultimate goal of this project was to expand the functionality to include other Original Equipment Manufacturer (OEM) websites and save the collected data to a spreadsheet.

+⚠️ **Ethics Note**
+  Please be aware that web scraping, even at a low volume, may violate the Terms of Service (TOS) of certain websites.
+This repository is intended for personal development and educational purposes.
+It is not recommended to use this script without express permission from the target site owner.